pierre-rouleau/pel/doc/pel-manual.rst

 incorporates the knowledge inside files that can be byte-compiled for further speed enhancements.

-Emacs supports a number of great packages.
+There are several great packages for Emacs.
 Some are easy to install, others require more knowledge, knowledge that is often not readily available to new users and will require a time investment you may not be willing to make.

-Instead of having to write Emacs Lisp code inside an Emacs init file for each new package you want to use, you can use PEL, select the features you want via `PEL Customization`_ and then execute ``pel-init`` to activate them. contains the logic for configuring the packages it supports.
+Instead of having to write Emacs Lisp code inside an Emacs init file for each new package you want to use, you can use PEL, select the features you want via `PEL Customization`_ and then execute ``pel-init`` to activate them.
+PEL has the logic for configuring the packages it supports.
 In some cases it also contains the logic to install the package if it is not already installed.